Home TechnologyDigital Marketing Niche Marketing vs. Going Viral: For Product Owners

 Going viral refers to the rapid spread of content across the internet, often reaching millions of people in a short period.
 Think of the ALS Ice Bucket Challenge, which raised millions for charity and had everyone from celebrities to everyday people participating.
 Or consider the Dollar Shave Club’s launch video, which garnered 12,000 orders in the first 48 hours (source).
 These examples show the immediate benefits of going viral: massive reach, instant brand awareness, and a surge in traffic and sales.

 However, the downsides are significant, especially for product owners.
-Viral success is unpredictable and difficult to replicate.
+Viral success or viral marketing practices are unpredictable and difficult to replicate.
 The influx of attention can be overwhelming and may not lead to sustained interest or loyalty.
 Most importantly, converting viral traffic into long-term customers can be challenging, as the initial engagement is often superficial.

 Understanding Niche Marketing